Battle of Long Khánh: Battle

-Meanwhile, 5 Platoon was in dire straits and was beginning to run low of ammunition, while a number of its M60 machine-guns were also beginning to fail because of the prolonged firing.
+Meanwhile, 5 Platoon was in dire straits and was beginning to run low on ammunition, while a number of its M60 machine guns were also beginning to fail because of the prolonged firing.
 Moving to outflank the heavily outnumbered Australians, VC were observed emerging from their bunkers.
 Indeed, only heavy indirect fire and effective suppressing fire from helicopter gunships prevented them from being overrun.
 Attempting to gain a better position to direct the fire, the B Company forward observer, Lieutenant Ian Mathers, moved forward to 5 Platoon and was killed almost immediately.
 However, by 09:15 the remainder of B Company was able to link up with the beleaguered platoon, and after an aerial resupply of ammunition, stabilised the situation temporarily.

-At 11:00, however, a second attempt to resupply B Company resulted in an Australian Iroquois helicopter being shot down by heavy ground fire and exploding on impact.
+At 11:00, a second attempt to resupply B Company resulted in an Australian Iroquois helicopter being shot down by heavy ground fire and exploding on impact.
 Two crew members were killed and another two injured, while another soldier was injured on the ground.
 With ammunition exploding among the burning wreckage a number of Australians rushed to aid the injured, scrambling through the debris and removing the unexploded ammunition and pulling the survivors to safety.
 Subsequently, another winch point was established to the rear of the Australian positions for casualty evacuation and resupply.

 By mid-afternoon, D Company had moved into position and commenced an assault, pushing through the bunker system from the north-east with the Centurion tanks in close support crushing many bunkers and their occupants with their tracks.
 The progress of the Australian assault was slowed by thick vegetation and the size of the position, even as the resistance slackened and volume of fire diminished.
 Indeed, the bunker system was later found to cover nearly a square kilometre and was wider than the front of the assaulting company.
 Painstakingly the Australians searched each bunker systematically.
 With the action now over, D Company and the tanks subsequently linked up with B Company and established a night defensive position.

 During the final assault, C Company, located to the south, had uncovered a second bunker system which was subsequently captured by the Australians after being hastily abandoned.
 More than 16,000 rounds of M60 ammunition had been fired during the fighting, along with 6,000 rounds of M16 ammunition.
 The artillery had fired over 1,453 rounds of 105 mm and 200 rounds of 155 mm high explosive in support.
 Over the next six days Australian pioneer and engineer demolition teams proceeded to destroy the remaining bunkers.